ExpediaGroup/graphql-kotlin/website/docs/server/data-loader/data-loader.md

 }
 ```

-You should use this extension function if you are using the default `graphql-java` DataLoaderDispatcherInstrumentation

 :::info
-Given that `graphql-java` handles the execution of a GraphQL operation using `CompletableFuture` for async `DataFetchers`,
+Because the execution of data loaders is handled by graphql-java, which runs using CompletionStage, currently we can not
-currently we don't support `suspend` functions when invoking `DataLoader`s.
-Instead, return the `CompletableFuture` directly from the `DataLoader` response in your schema functions by taking advantage
+support suspend functions when invoking data loaders.
+Instead, return the CompletableFuture directly from the DataLoader response in your schema functions.
-of the interoperability between coroutines, reactive streams or any async model to `CompletableFuture`.
 See issue [#986](https://github.com/ExpediaGroup/graphql-kotlin/issues/986).
 :::